Frequently Asked Questions

-Ag Data Commons is built with DKAN, which combines Drupal functionality with open source CKAN-like features.
-Together with NuCivic, we are adding functionality to DKAN.
-Source code is available at https://github.com/NuCivic/dkan.
+The Ag Data Commons is built with DKAN, which combines Drupal functionality with open source CKAN-like features.

 How can I download data?

-If the data are stored in ADC as a downloadable file, you will see a download icon .
+If the data are stored in the Ag Data Commons as a downloadable file, you will see a download icon .
 Click that icon to download the data.
-If the data are stored outside ADC, follow the link provided to download data from an external site.
+If the data are stored outside the Ag Data Common, follow the link provided to download data from an external site.

 How can I obtain metadata or data in other ways?

-Computer applications can get most Ag Data Commons metadata as JSON and RDF.
+Computer applications can access most Ag Data Commons metadata as JSON and RDF.
 Most fields are compatible with DCAT, an RDF vocabulary designed to facilitate interoperability between data catalogs published on the web.
-A full, machine readable set of catalog contents conforming to Project Open Data Schema 1.1 (designed for http://data.gov) is available at http://data.nal.usda.gov/data.json.
+A full, machine readable set of catalog contents conforming to Project Open Data Schema 1.1 (designed for https://data.gov) is available at /data.json.

-How is Ag Data Commons related to Pub Ag?
+How is the Ag Data Commons related to Pub Ag?

 How can I cite data in the Ag Data Commons?

-There is a suggested citation provided for you in all ADC records.
+There is a suggested citation provided for you in all Ag Data Commons records.
 It is formatted in APA, and is ready for cut and paste.
-When a journal article describing the dataset is available (i.e. a data paper), we encourage you to cite that article, as well as the ADC record.
+When a journal article describing the dataset is available (i.e. a data paper), we encourage you to cite that article, as well as the Ag Data Commons record.